IBM/gdsc-sdk/java/docs/Groupbuilderv3GetGroupsResponse.md

 # Groupbuilderv3GetGroupsResponse

-GetGroupResponse returns the list of available groups on Guardium Insights for Db2 Warehouse.
+GetGroupResponse returns the list of available groups on Guardium for Db2 Warehouse.

 ## Properties